 Got broken by ace006a86 and 022581b388.

 An additional fix for nbnxn 4x8 reference code, broken by c0cf8ce,

 Also changed the AVX256 double precision nbfp_stride from 4 to 2.

-#1 Updated by Szilárd Páll almost 5 years ago
+#1 Updated by Szilárd Páll over 5 years ago

 - Assignee deleted (

 - Target version changed from 4.6.1 to 4.6.2